- Karnataka CM HD Kumaraswamy instructs officials to release 31.24 TMC of Cauvery water to Tamil Nadu.

 - National Disaster Response Force (NDRF) have been deployed in the coastal districts of the state.

-However, it is nothing new to Karnataka as it releases excess water from its reservoirs to Tamil Nadu, as the recent spate of rainfall has filled the dams of the southwest monsoon.
+However, it is nothing new to Karnataka as it releases excess water from its reservoirs to Tamil Nadu, as the recent spate of rainfall has filled the dams within three weeks of the southwest monsoon.

 According to sources, the recently-formed Cauvery Water Management Authority (CWMA) ordered Karnataka to release 31.24 tmcft Cauvery water to Tamil Nadu in July.